gitpress-io/gitpress-docs/source/collection-toc.md

 You can use HEADING prefix `#` to start a section and use unorder list to arrange the table of content.

-Each list should be a link to regular filename without '.md' extension.
+Each list should be a link to filename without '.md' extension.
 For example, this file named `welcome.md`, you can specify `welcome` as the link.

 ## Example: the `TOC.md` file of this collection